Wiredcraft/loopback-cache/README.md

 }
 ```

-To use the `redis` backend, setup a model using the [redis](https://github.com/strongloop/loopback-connector-redis) connector and use the mixin `CacheModel` with the model.
+To use the `redis` backend, setup a model using the [redis connector](https://github.com/strongloop/loopback-connector-redis) or the [ioredis connector](https://github.com/Wiredcraft/loopback-connector-ioredis) and use the mixin `CacheModel` with the model.
 The TTL is in seconds, see http://redis.io/commands/expire.

 ```
 # The model JSON